 The business rates burden for retailers large and small, online and physical, needs to be reduced.
 As part of the Government’s goal to maintain a competitive tax environment for business, further measures to reform business rates are needed to fix an unsustainable system that continues to discourage investment in jobs and growth.

-Competition is fierce and in a world where shopping is no longer synonymous with physical shops, this tax is no longer fit for purpose.
-Business rates are deterring investment in local communities, causing shop closures and job losses in vulnerable communities and preventing retailers from delivering what their customers want in an efficient and cost effective way.
+Despite last year’s review, retailers will pay an additional £2 billion over the next three years compared to the last three years.
+Business rates are deterring investment in local communities, causing shop closures and job losses in hard-pressed communities and preventing retailers from delivering what their customers want in an efficient and cost-effective way.

-- Switch to CPI in 2017, remove indexation in 2020: CPI indexation is needed now to prevent loss of investment.
-In 2020 there should then be a flat rate multiplier linked to rateable value which already accounts for inflation and other economic conditions.
+CPI indexation, which is more closely in line with economic circumstances facing retailers, is needed before 2020 to prevent loss of investment.
+In 2020, there should then be a flat rate linked to Rateable Value that already accounts for inflation and other economic conditions.
 Rates would then rise and fall in relation to property values based on more frequent revaluations.

 Implement fair and predictable transitional arrangements

 As the latest revaluation was delayed by two years, properties eligible for a lower rates bill should receive an immediate reduction and those expecting rates increases should be protected at the same level as the last revaluation in 2010.
 Businesses currently face an increase of 42 per cent with only a few months’ notice to account for in their budgets compared to a capped increase of 12.5 per cent in 2010.